The University Star

-The University Star is a multi-platform campus media outlet that prints a broadsheet newspaper twice a week and runs a digital news site seven days a week.
-It serves a growing campus community of more than 36,000 students and the greater San Marcos area with a population of more than 54,000.
+The University Star is a multi-platform campus media outlet that prints a newspaper once a week and runs a digital news website 24 hours a day.
+It serves a growing campus community of more than 38,000 students and the greater San Marcos area.

-Aside from the traditional newsroom equipped to produce a print publication, the Star maintains a fully equipped production studio used to produce video news programs and podcasts published online.
-The Star also has an active social media presence.
+Aside from the traditional newsroom equipped to produce a print publication, The Star maintains a fully equipped production studio used to produce video news programs and podcasts distributed online.
+The Star also has an active social media presence with thousands of followers.

 The Star has amassed numerous awards over the years, including national awards from the Society of Professional Journalists.
 The Star also regularly wins awards from TIPA, the Texas Intercollegiate Press Association.